 This process is strictly voluntary for the purpose of assisting the faculty member or librarian in evaluating his or her career and in the preparation a faculty/librarian development plan.
 For faculty, the focus of the review is on the faculty member accomplishments, research agenda, teaching efforts, and service contributions, relating these to the stated criteria for performance developed by the school, the school and/or department's mission, or the faculty member's desire for a change in career focus.
-For librarians, the focus of the review is on the librarian's accomplishments, professional development agenda, and service contributions, relating these to the stated criteria for performance developed by the school, the school and/or library's mission, or the librarian's desire for a change in career focus.
+For librarians, the focus of the review is on the librarian's accomplishments, professional development agenda, and service contributions, relating these to the stated criteria for performance development agenda, and service contributions, relating these to the stated criteria for performance development agenda, and service contributions, relating these to the stated criteria for performance development agenda, and service contributions, relating these to the stated criteria for performance development agenda, and service contributions, relating these to the stated criteria for performance developed by the school and/or library's mission, or the librarian's desire for a change in career focus.